 4) For existing double degree programs that fall below this new threshold, programs administering those degrees would need to adjust the total credits required or justify why existing credit totals should be below the new threshold.

 This will likely increase the number of credits required in some existing double degree programs.
-However, it will still provide a bonus or discount in the total number of required credit house for students pursuing both degrees simultaneously.
+However, it will still provide a bonus or discount in the total number of required credit hours for students pursuing both degrees simultaneously.

 The subcommittee has made adjustments to the language in the Graduate College Handbook to reflect these proposed changes.
 The changes also clarify how double degrees with and without thesis/creative component should be handled.